6 essential components of a great homepage

 #3: Compelling copy

 Our top advice?
-Get to the point, quickly!
-The content on your website’s homepage should clearly communicate what your website is about and who it’s for as soon as possible.
+Get to the point quickly!
+The content on your website’s homepage should communicate what your company is about and who it’s for as soon as possible.

 Once they feel confident you can help, you can take your customers on a journey down your homepage, explaining more about what you do and addressing their pain points.
-You don’t have to go into every detail (that’s what the rest of your website is for, after all) but you need to give visitors enough information for them to want to learn more.
+You don’t have to go into every detail (that’s what the rest of your website is for, after all), but you need to give visitors enough information to want to learn more.

 #4: Inviting images